Dekas95/Shyvana/README.md

+#(5 Aug 2014) CAREFUL: This library is OUTDATED.
+It will be updated soon.

 #Shyvana - Java League Library

 Shyvana is completely free tool for non-profit purposes.
 Shyvana is a simple way to access League of Legends API.